 In general, Greece has a typical Mediterranean climate, which is characterized by warm and dry summers, sunshine throughout most of the year, and mild and rainy winters.
 The mainland, especially in the north and west can be wetter and rainier than other parts of the country.

-What to pack for Greece in summer
+What to pack for Greece summer travel

 What to pack for Greece in winter

 What to pack for Greece in fall and spring